Massachusetts Institute of Technology

 Topics include: history of Internet policy, relationship between technical architecture and law, privacy, cybersecurity, freedom of expression, intellectual property, electronic surveillance, trade policy, and international affairs.

 Examples will be drawn primarily from US law but take an explicitly global perspective on policy, politics and online activism.
 Students will interact with leading public-policy experts in classroom settings and through remote participation.
-There is an extensive final project that will require students to make concrete contributions to current policy debates and may include travel to Washington, DC.
+There is an extensive final project that will be done under the guidance of mentors who are national leaders in internet information policy issues.

-6.805 counts as a Course 6 Advanced Undergraduate Subject (AUS) and also as a communications intensive (CI-M) subject.
+6.805 counts as a Course 6 Independent Inquiry (II) subject and also as a communications intensive (CI-M) subject.

-Students enrolling in the Course 6 MEng program can arrange to do an associated thesis in the area of information privacy, transparency, and accountability by simultaneously enrolling in 6.UAP, and completing an extended thesis proposal and preliminary implementation work by the end of the semester.
-The thesis can be continued the following semester, and there is a possibility of RA support for appropriately ambitious projects.
+Students enrolling in the Course 6 MEng program in the spring can arrange to do an associated MEng thesis related to their work in 6.805 by simultaneously enrolling in 6.UAP in the fall and completing an extended thesis proposal and preliminary implementation work by the end of the semester.
+The thesis can be continued in the spring, and there is a possibility of RA support for appropriately ambitious projects.

 Student papers